The proof of concept is here: remote work works.

 To that end, Konikowski expects to see more interest in “voice control and solutions like confidence monitors and teleprompters in front of cameras that show the far end participant so more direct eye contact can be made.”
 These kinds of technologies and designs will meet the needs of today’s workforce and keep pace with changing behavior.
 Unified communications and collaboration (UCC) tools can create a bridge into hybrid or flex environments.

-Prioritizing Health & Safety
+Prioritizing Health and Safety

 Another enterprise trend is the visualization of health and safety information inside the office, according to Konikowski.
 He cited new protocols pertaining to COVID testing as an example.
 These measures can make corporate wellness policies more transparent while helping employees feel safe and valued.
 Open air and natural lighting are also encouraged.

-Immersive & Experiential
+Immersive and Experiential

 On the corporate campus, in the home office, or in satellite branches, “people crave being more engaged and collaborative in meetings.
 Immersive applications can help with that,” said Adewole.
 Corporations and integrators need to better understand the immersive space, which includes VR (virtual reality), AR (augmented reality), and MR (mixed reality).